 Compassionate Support: Our caring staff will do everything in their power to allay any fears, despondency, confusion or anger you may be struggling with letting go of.
 Just having a person by your side to listen, offer reassurance, or to distract you can work wonders during this time.

 We Can Help You Move From Fear To A More Fulfilling Life

-If you’re wanting to get off of heroin or an opioid painkiller but you’re not sure how to start, let us help you.
-Additionally, if you’re wanting to help a loved one progress to a sober and more fulfilling life, Swift River can help you to support them in these goals.
+If you are trying to get off of heroin or an opioid painkiller but you’re not sure how to start, let us help you.
+Additionally, if you want to help loved one progress to a sober and more fulfilling life, Vertava Health of Massachusetts can help you to support them in these goals.
 Contact us now.